ldtteam/MinecoloniesWiki/source/tutorials/getting-started.md

           <br>
           <li><strong>Housing assignment mode: </strong>Clicking on this button lets you switch between automatic or manual.
 If it's in automatic mode, citizens will be assigned a house as soon as they spawn (if housing is available).
 In manual mode, you can select which citizens will be housed in each <a href="../../source/buildings/house"> House</a> or <a href="../../source/buildings/tavern"> Tavern</a>.
 This is better if you have a large colony and many workers spread out in a large area so you can house your citizens as close as possible to their workplace.</li>
           <br>
-          <li><strong>Print help messages: </strong>Clicking on this button lets you choose whether MineColonies help messages will appear in the chat.
+          <li><strong>Show help messages: </strong>Clicking on this button lets you choose whether MineColonies help messages will appear in the chat.
 It is recommended that this be turned on for first-time players.</li>
           <br>
           <li><strong>Kids will be born: </strong>Clicking on this button lets you choose whether new kids will be born in your colony.</li>
         </ul>